ilalitnegi/lalitnegi.github.io/_pages/about.md

 For more info
 ------
-If you're interested in collaborating on a project or idea, please feel free to reach out to me at [mail](lalitnegi0511@gmail.com).
+If you're interested in collaborating on a project or idea, please feel free to reach out to me at mail: 'lalitnegi0511@gmail.com'.
 I'd be delighted to discuss further and explore potential opportunities with you.